 For account fees, it charges a single monthly membership, or subscription, fee.
 There are no separate fees for statements, PCI compliance, customer support or account maintenance.
 Though the monthly membership fee is higher than what some of its competitors charge, its processing limits are less restrictive.
 The company notes that businesses need to process at least $7,000 per month for this to be a cost-effective processing solution.
 Small businesses that process a high volume of transactions each month will see the most savings on their overall costs.

-Stripe is the best online credit card processor because it’s very versatile.
-Its integrations, prebuilt forms, UI elements and built-in payment gateway make it easy for even very small businesses to use it, and its APIs allow larger businesses to create custom checkout forms and payment flows.
-There’s no extra charge for its integrations, prebuilt forms and developer tools; for its basic payment services, all you pay are transaction fees.
+In our review of Stripe, we found that it’s very versatile.
+Its integrations, prebuilt forms, UI elements and built-in payment gateway make it easy for even very small businesses to use, and its APIs allow larger businesses to create custom checkout forms and payment flows.
+There’s no extra charge for its integrations, forms and developer tools; for its basic payment services, all you pay are transaction fees.

-As we announced last November, Stripe has partnered with WordPress.com to make it easy for the platform’s users to sign up for Stripe, and add its recurring payment buttons to their WordPress.com and Jetpack-powered sites.
-WordPress.com says there are just three steps to set it up, and it doesn’t require the user to have any technical know-how to do so.
-Using Stripe, WordPress.com users can offer different subscription tiers and frequencies to their audience, which could be used to offer exclusive content through site memberships or ongoing subscriptions, or simply to accept recurring donations.
+As we announced last November, Stripe has partnered with WordPress.com to make it easy for the platform’s users to sign up for Stripe, and add its recurring payment buttons to their WordPress- and Jetpack-powered sites.
+WordPress says there are just three steps to set it up, and it doesn’t require any technical know-how.
+Using Stripe, WordPress users can offer different subscription tiers and frequencies to their audience, which could be used to offer exclusive content through site memberships or ongoing subscriptions, or simply to accept recurring donations.